HIM BY HER

-HIM By HER Collegiate School for the Arts (“HBHCSA”) is a proposed charter school targeted to open in the Fall of 2020 and serve students from Kindergarten (K) through Fifth Grade (5), and expanding to Eighth Grade (8) by its fifth year of operation (at full capacity).
+Open in the Fall of 2020 and serve students from Kindergarten (K) through second Grade (2), and expanding to Eighth Grade (8) by its fifth year of operation (at full capacity).

 The Applicant, HIM By HER Foundation, Inc. (“HBHF”), is an Indiana non-profit corporation with IRS Section 501(c)(3) status, whose mission is to improve the lives and life trajectories of underserved and marginalized students and families.
 HIM By HER was founded in 2014 by Indianapolis Metropolitan Police Department homicide Detective, Harry C. Dunn, III and his wife, Michelle Christian Dunn to improve the life skills and economic prospects of those at- risk.
 The name “HIM By HER” stands for “Helping Improve Mankind by Healing Every Race.”
 HBHF will also provide separately funded afterschool programs to charter school students, including The Enterprise City, a program in which youth participants learn a variety of life skills from job seeking, job readiness and positive job habit skills, to financial literacy, to civic responsibility, to conflict resolution, to entrepreneurship, and others; and The Industrial CityTM, for both youth and their families to learn and improve marketable, vocational job skills.
 HBHF also has strategic partnerships with those who will fund and deliver important “wrap-around” services in the school building, including: mental health; counseling; overall health and reduced-price medical services; social services, and others.

 The Mission of HBHCSA is to educate all students in its charge—from Kindergarten